Top 5 Conditions Dry Needling Can Help With

 3. Tennis Elbow

-In fact, you can get tennis elbow through working at a desk, playing a musical instrument, or any number of other repetitive movements – it’s as much an issue of ergonomics as it is athletics related.
+In fact, you can get tennis elbow through working at a desk, playing a musical instrument or any number of other repetitive movements.

-However you happen to get it, dry needling can be an effective tennis elbow physical therapy treatment .
+However you happen to get tennis elbow, dry needling can be an effective tennis elbow physical therapy or sports injury physical therapy treatment.

 The first group received dry needling, and the second received the standard tennis elbow treatment of a forearm brace and ibuprofen.